Starbeck railway station

 Starbeck is a railway station on the Harrogate Line, which runs between Leeds and York via Harrogate.
-The station, situated 18+1/4 mi west of York, serves the suburb of Starbeck, Borough of Harrogate in North Yorkshire, England.
+The station, situated 18+1/4 mi west of York, serves the village of Starbeck, in North Yorkshire, England.
 It is owned by Network Rail and managed by Northern Trains.

 Background

 The station dates from 1 September 1848 and was the first to serve Harrogate.
 Initially, intending passengers had to make the 2+1/2 mi connection from the town on foot or by horse bus, as the Leeds and Thirsk Railway had elected to take an easily graded route to the east, rather than cross the Crimple Valley and serve the town itself.

 The line on to Ripon and Thirsk was opened the following July, with a further line to Knaresborough and York opened by the East and West Yorkshire Junction Railway on 1 October 1851.
 However, it was not until both companies had been absorbed by the North Eastern Railway some years later that the issue of a link into the centre of Harrogate was addressed, with a route via Dragon Junction to a new central station (and on via Crimple Valley Viaduct to Pannal Junction) being commissioned on 1 August 1862.
 This new loop soon became the preferred route for most through traffic between Leeds and Teesside, leaving Starbeck to be served primarily by York trains although some freight and excursion traffic continued to use the original L&T line for many years.

 Services on the old line to Pannal ended in October 1951, whilst the Leeds Northern main line to Ripon and Northallerton was closed to passengers in March 1967 and completely two years later.

 The station at one time had canopies and substantial buildings, but these have been demolished.
 The signal box remains in use to supervise a busy level crossing.

 There are proposals to create another station between Starbeck and Harrogate at Bilton.